DesmondLeo/ChefBuddy/README.md

 4. **Follow the instructions in the terminal, and that's it!**

-**Note:** If you're going to take an image of a recipe to use with this app, make sure to make the name of the image the name of the recipe with underscores separating the words such as cacio_e_pepe.jpg.
+**Note 1:** If you're going to take an image of a recipe to use with this app, make sure to make the name of the image the name of the recipe with underscores separating the words such as cacio_e_pepe.jpg.
 The program automatically removes the underscores and will name the recipe accordingly

-**Note:** When providing an HTML link, make sure to include the entire address such as: https://chejorge.com/2020/07/24/vegan-dan-dan-noodles/
+**Note 2:** When providing an HTML link, make sure to include the entire address such as: https://chejorge.com/2020/07/24/vegan-dan-dan-noodles/

 # Next Improvements for MVP Release